Academics

 High School Curriculum

 To enter the University of California system, students must complete what are known as the “A – G” Courses.
 Students at the Peace and Justice Academy will have the opportunity to fulfill all of these requirements.
 Regular classes are offered on campus by the faculty.
-AP classes will be available on campus, through on-line high school classes, or by courses offered at Pasadena City College (for dual credit).
+The Peace & Justice Academy does not currently have AP classes running at the school, but will gladly support a variety of ways to gain AP credit though online or community college classes.

 Freshman